dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

     - service.RPS.HTTP.HighErrorRate
 ```

-From this definition, we can generate:
+From this simple, reduced definition of what is a micro-service, we can
+generate:

 - Kubernetes `Namespace`, `Deployment`, `Service` and `Ingress` objects.
 - A `ConfigMap` with dashboard definitions that grafana can detect and load.
-- Alerts for Prometheus using the `PrometheusRule` `CustomResource` defined
+- Alerts for Prometheus using the `PrometheusRule` custom resource defined
-  by the [PrometheusOperator][prom-operator].
+  by the [Prometheus operator][prom-operator].

 {{< tabs >}}
   {{% tab title="billing-ns.yaml" %}}